Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 • The manager should be able to change the status of her team members’ tasks.

-• Given that the manager has changed the status of member A’s project:the updated status should reflect in member A’s view.
+• Given that the manager has changed the status of member A’s project, the updated status should be reflected in member A’s view.

 • A new entry in the change log with the user ID of the manager, project ID, original value, changed value, and the timestamp should be stored